-7.4.3.2.
-AcegiCertificateValidationCallbackHandler
+7.2.2.3.2.
+SpringCertificateValidationCallbackHandler

-The AcegiCertificateValidationCallbackHandler requires an Acegi AuthenticationManager to operate.
-It uses this manager to authenticate against a x509AuthenticationToken that it creates.
-The configured authentication manager is expected to supply a provider which can handle this token (usually an instance of x509AuthenticationProvider).
-If authentication is successful, the token is stored in the SecurityContextHolder.
+The SpringCertificateValidationCallbackHandler requires an Spring Security AuthenticationManager to operate.
+It uses this manager to authenticate against a X509AuthenticationToken that it creates.
+The configured authentication manager is expected to supply a provider which can handle this token (usually an instance of X509AuthenticationProvider).
+If authentication is succesful, the token is stored in the SecurityContextHolder.
 You can set the authentication manager using the authenticationManager property:

-'''

-<beans>
+heans>

-<bean id="acegiCertificateHandler"
+<bean id="springSecurityCertificateHandler"

-class="org.springframework.ws.soap.security.xwss.callback.acegi.AcegiCertificateValidationCallbackHandle
+class="org.springframework.ws.soap.security.xwss.callback.SpringCertificateValidationCallbackHandler">

+<property name="authenticationManager" ref="authenticationManager"/>

 </bean>

-<bean id="authenticationManager"
+dean id="authenticationManager"

-class="org.acegisecurity.providers.ProviderManager">
+class="org.springframework.security.providers.ProviderManager">

-property name="providers">
+<property name="providers"></property name="providers">

-<bean class="org.acegisecurity.providers.x509.X509AuthenticationProvider">
+<bean class="org.springframework.security.providers.x509.X509AuthenticationProvider">

-property name="x509AuthoritiesPopulator">
+<property name="x509AuthoritiesPopulator">

-<bean class="org.acegisecurity.providers.x509.populator.DaoX509AuthoritiesPopulator">
+<bean class="org.springframework.security.providers.x509.populator.DaoX509AuthoritiesPopulat

-property name="userDetailsService" ref="userDetailsService"/>
+cyroperty name="userDetailsService" ref="userDetailsService"/>

 </bean>

 </property>

 </bean>

-</property>
+</property:

 </bean>

 <bean id="userDetailsService" class="com.mycompany.app.dao.UserDetailService" />

 </beans>

 '''

 In this case, we are using a custom user details service to obtain authentication details based on the certificate.
-Refer to the Acegi reference documentation for more information about authentication against X509 certificates.
+Refer to the Spring Security reference documentation for more information about authentication against X509 certificates.

-7.4.3.3.
+7.2.2.3.3.
 JaasCertificateValidationCallbackHandler

 The JaasCertificateValidationCallbackHandler requires a loginContextName to operate.
-It creates a new JAAS LoginContext using this name and with the X500Principal of the certificate.
+It creates a new

+JAAS LoginContext using this name and with the x500Principal of the certificate.
 This means that this callback handler integrates with any JAAS LoginModule that handles X500 principals.